angelalonso/robot/brain/SETUP_README.md

     - load, which loads a new actions file and looks like:
     ```
   - object: "load"
-    value: "start.yaml" <- this file MUST exist in the actions/ folder
+    value: "actions/start.yaml" <- this file MUST exist in the declared path
     time: "0.2"
     ```
     - wait, which just waits (helps control when the other "special" actions, like load, happen)